boguszjelinski/kern/HOWTORUN.md

 * [Kanal](https://gitlab.com/kabina/kanal): some performance indicators of the dispatcher.

 ## Prerequisites:
-* PostgreSQL
+* MySQL or PostgreSQL (currently not maintained, a separate branch)
 * C compiler (optional, implementation of pool in Rust exists)
 * Rust compiler
-* Go compiler (alternativelly a [Java client](https://gitlab.com/kabina/kaboot/-/tree/master/generators/src) exists, but it is slow and resource-hungry)
+* Go compiler (alternatively a [Java client](https://gitlab.com/kabina/kaboot/-/tree/master/generators/src) exists, but it is slow and resource-hungry)
 * Node.js (optional, React apps for single customer)
 * Python (optional, to watch KPIs and for route quality check; python-tk and psycopg2-binary needed)